 Is Brow Lamination Safe for Sensitive Skin?

 Brow lamination is generally safe for all skin types, but if you have sensitive skin, it’s recommended to do a patch test before the treatment to ensure you don’t have an adverse reaction to the products used.
-Always consult with your aesthetician to discuss any concerns before getting the treatment done.
+Always consult your aesthetician to discuss any concerns before getting the treatment done.

 Can I Use Makeup After Brow Lamination?

-Yes, you can use makeup after brow lamination, but it’s best to wait for at least 24 hours after the treatment to allow the brows to set properly.
+Yes, you can use makeup after brow lamination, but it’s best to wait for at least 24 hours after the treatment to allow the brows to set correctly.
 After that, you can apply makeup as usual, but avoid using oily products as they can weaken the lamination effect.

 Can Brow Lamination Damage Your Eyebrows?